-Beth Chapman - Managing Director
+Beth Chapman - Founder

 Beth has been managing operations in the expedition sector for over fifteen years.
 She has extensive experience of working in sub-Saharan Africa with local partner organisations and has set up numerous community projects for volunteers as well as working as a project leader.